 Most of Reptilicus’ live performances—which have been relatively few—have involved pieces specially composed for each occasion and, with few exceptions, only performed once.
 Most of these were recorded and one of the projects we’re currently looking into is to collect these live recordings for CD releases (some have already been released on Eight Fits and ToB).
-On many of these occasions we were aided and abetted by extra members that would join for that particular performance, among them Hilmar Örn Hilmarsson, Andrew M. McKenzie, Birgir Baldursson, Paul Lydon, Laura Valentino, Arni H. Kristinsson, Móði, and Magnus Jensson, to name but a few.
+On many of these occasions we were aided and abetted by extra members who joined for that particular performance, among them Hilmar Örn Hilmarsson, Andrew M. McKenzie, Birgir Baldursson, Paul Lydon, Laura Valentino, Arni H. Kristinsson, Móði, and Magnus Jensson, to name but a few.